Phantom It Is: Future’s Baby Mama Joie Chavis Twerks To His Music On Vacay

 Would you be repping for your baby daddy like Joie is?

+Chavis was sporting some tight athletic wear from her brand Joie In Life while showing off her luscious curves.

+As we previously reported, the co-parents are still cool even after their relationship fizzled in early 2019.
+Do you think the two would ever get back together?

-Happy birthday Joie!
+Happy birthday, Joie!
 Hit the flip for more of Joie enjoying her birthday vacay (thanks to Future?)

 Comments